robfig/cron/README.md

 version is tagged.
 It is backwards INCOMPATIBLE with both the v1 and v2 branches.

+New features:

+- Extensible, key/value logging via an interface that complies with the github.com/go-logr/logr project.

 Updates required:

 - The v1 branch accepted an optional seconds field at the beginning of the cron